cjug/cjug-meeting-intro/sections/speaker.md

 ## Featured Speakers:

-## Paul Nauman
+## Joel Tosi
-* Sales Engineer for Azul Systems
-* Recovering JVM engineer at Oracle
-* JavaOne Speaker
-* CJUG Regular!!
+* Used to work on low latency/high throughput trading systems
+* Frequent conference speaker
+* Co-founder of Dojo and Co - coaches teams on product delivery